iron-io/docs/mq/3/on-premise/installation/index.md

 <h3 id="terraform">Terraform</h3>

-Terraform is an infrastructure deployment tool which can be used to automatically launch IronMQ.
+Terraform is an infrastructure deployment tool which can be used to automatically launch an IronMQ cluster.

 If you have an Amazon Web Services account, follow these instructions to launch IronMQ with Terraform.